goetas/twital/doc/templates.rst

 Including other Templates
 -------------------------

-The :doc:`include<tags/include>` tag is useful to include a template and return the rendered content of that template into the current one:
+The :doc:`include<tags/include>` tag is useful for including a template and returning the rendered content of that template into the current one:

 .. code-block:: xml+jinja

     <t:include from="sidebar.html"/>

-Inclusion works exactly as Twig.
+Inclusions work exactly as in Twig.

 .. note::

-    To learn more about Twig inclusion techniques  you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#including-other-templates>`__
+    To learn more about Twig inclusion techniques, you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#including-other-templates>`__

 Template Inheritance